cyberisltd/POST2JSON/README.md

 =====
 If you have a POST request within an editor window, right clicking will now present a new menu item 'POST2JSON'.

-Selecting the option will change the request to a correctly formatted JSON message, moving any present .NET '__RequestVerificationToken' into the HTTP request header.
+Selecting the option will change the request to a correctly formatted JSON message, moving any present .NET '__RequestVerificationToken' to the HTTP request header.

 Burp's history will be updated to reflect the editing request.
 To 'revert' the request method change, Ctrl-z will get you back to the orginal request (prior to 'Forward'ing of course).